-Long before commercial doll manufacturers made what we refer to now as antique dolls, folks were fashioning like playthings from simple cloth.
+Long before commercial doll manufacturers made what we usually reference as antique dolls, folks were fashioning like playthings from simple cloth.
 Scraps left over from a diligent sewing session would often lead to a new doll for a child.
 In fact, it's pretty safe to say that as long as people have been wearing clothing, they've been making rag dolls.

-While rag dolls are quite simple compared to fancier antique dolls, cloth dolls never lost favor with little girls.
+While rag dolls are quite simple compared to fancier antique dolls made of porcelain, wax, or other materials, cloth dolls have never lost favor with children.

-They were functional toys that could be carried around and played with endlessly, patched up, and played with again.
+They are still functional toys that can be carried around and played with endlessly, patched up with love, and played with again.

 The Most Famous Rag Doll of All

-It's no mystery why these cuddly playmates are called rag dolls, with their scrappy look and button eyes.
-But, what do you think of when that phrase comes up?
+With their scrappy look and button eyes, it's no mystery why these cuddly playmates are called rag dolls.
+But what do you think of when the phrase "rag doll" comes up?

-For many people, rag doll and Raggedy Ann go together like peas and carrots.
+For many people, it's all about Raggedy Ann.
 After all, she's been delighting children for more than 100 years now.

-Raggedy Ann first came about when cartoonist Johnny Gruelle refurbished a faceless rag doll his daughter, Marcella, found in her grandmother's attic.
-He also gave it a name, Raggedy Ann.
+This story began when cartoonist Johnny Gruelle refurbished a faceless rag doll his daughter, Marcella, found in her grandmother's attic.
+He also gave the doll an apropos name: Raggedy Ann.

-Marcella fell in love with Raggedy Ann and the two became inseparable.
-But it wasn't until after his daughter fell ill and died that Gruelle began writing children's books based on the doll's character.
+Marcella fell in love with Raggedy Ann, and the two became inseparable.
+But it wasn't until after his daughter fell ill and passed on that Gruelle began writing children's books based on the doll's character.

 The first mass-produced Raggedy Ann dolls were actually based on the books.

-They look much like modern examples, but they had brown yarn hair instead of red and shoe-button eyes sewn in place.
+While they look similar to modern examples, the early versions had brown yarn hair (instead of red) and shoe-button eyes sewn in place as shown above.